Back to blog

 Data can be scraped once or on a regular basis.
 The latter is called web monitoring, allowing you to continually track any changes on the websites of your choice.
 For example, you might want to monitor the price of goods or the number of subscribers on a competitor’s YouTube channel.
 These factors can change often, so web monitoring helps you stay on top of these changes.

-There are two basic approaches to data scraping: the enterprise approach and the individual “do-it-yourself” approach (or DIY).
+There are two basic approaches to data scraping: the enterprise approach and the individual “do-it-yourself” approach (e.g. Python web scraping tutorial).

 An enterprise approach to data scraping